ADGEfficiency/climate-news-db/README.md

 └── urls.jsonl
 ```

-`urls.jsonl`

-- text file with one JSON (url, scrape time) per line,
-- these urls are raw & dirty - often have duplicates,
-- each day a serverless function on AWS Lambda searches all newspapers for the terms `climate change` and `climate crisis`,
-- search result URLs are appended to `urls.jsonl`.

-`urls.csv`

-- CSV with one url per line - URL + newspaper metadata,
-- cleaner version of `urls.jsonl` - no duplicate URLs,
-- created from `urls.jsonl`.

 `articles/{$NEWSPAPERID}.jsonlines`

 - text file with one JSON (article body, headline, published data),
 - contains clean & processed data of the newspaper article.

-A single line of a newspaper JSONLines file:

 ```
 {